-In times of Corona, companies and organisations are forced to rely more on virtual environments.
-They are currently shifting classic live touchpoints such as trade fairs, showrooms or events into the digital space.
-In this interview, you can find out what developments Garamantis is observing and what opportunities are resulting from this.
+In the age of Corona, companies and organisations are forced to rely more on virtual environments.
+They are moving traditional live touchpoints such as trade fairs, showrooms and events into the digital space.
+In this interview, you can find out what Garamantis is observing and what the opportunities are.

 What do such new virtual formats look like that are completely relocated to the digital space and that Garamantis is helping to develop?

 In some projects we have worked with a walk-in 3D environment where visitors can move freely in the space, meet other visitors by chance and talk or chat with them.
 The special thing about this is that the 3D world is accessible with VR glasses but also with a smartphone or desktop PC.
 It is thus immediately available to all users with just one click.
 We have implemented such projects, for example, with our partner mediapool for the Carnival of Cultures in Berlin and for the Unity Expo for the Day of German Unity 2020.

 What is it about digital formats like these?
 What is new about them?
 Where do you see opportunities, where difficulties?

 Most of the technologies were around long before Corona, but since the pandemic they have experienced a particularly high level of interest.
 For the projects described, for example, we built on Mozilla’s “Hubs Project”, which the open source community has been developing for years.
 So we didn’t have to reinvent the wheel, but could build on these technologies.

 From our point of view, what is particularly valuable in digital events is the curious exploration of the visitors and the chance encounters and exchanges between them.
 This is an essential part of any event and cannot be achieved by a classic video conference.
 People should be able to move through a beautifully designed digital space full of anticipation, discover things and engage with them individually.
 Above all, as I said, they should have the opportunity to exchange ideas with others easily and without preparation in the digital world.